This pottery course in Deal will give students the opportunity to develop skills to form clay into fired objects.

 Each student will be taught methods and techniques to suit their own level and pace.

 The pottery studio is well equipped to do hand building work, throwing on a wheel and has kilns which fire at both stoneware and earthenware temperatures.
 Students have the choice to make functional or sculptural pieces so long as it is feasible within the course time and the constraints of the pottery studio.

-- Create a range of forms using hand building techniques that include; pinching, slabbing, coiling, pressmoulding.
+- Hand building techniques e.g pinching, slabbing, coiling, pressmoulding.